haiderarbaz/web-dev-tortoise-edition/day-10/DAY-10.md

 - Focus on fonts, images, and components to create beautiful designs

 - CSS has two core tasks: selecting elements and styling them

+---

+**Created with the Tortoise approach 🐢 - Slow, steady, and thorough**